 - Number of trials questions.
 For example: “how many chips would you expect to need to check before finding a defective one?” or “what’s the probability that the 5th donor is the first with Type-B blood?”
 These are applications of the geometric probability model.
 The formulas are not on your sheet, and so you should memorize them: q^(K-1)*p for a general probability and 1/p for the expected value.

 - Know the difference between stratified and cluster sampling and how to identify/use them.
+Also remember that for a simple random sample every possible sample has the same chance of being chosen.

 - Know the important conditions for each of the inference procedures: